 - Sufficient experimental details should be given so that any experimental result is reproducible.

 - Papers should demonstrate that the research advances the current state of knowledge, and why this is important.
-They should report what was learnt, as well as what was done.

 - Authors must acknowledge all existing work.